jmcuneo/a1-gettingstarted-a25/README.md

 - Form (form)-> I added a form where you can select what type of car I have.
 - Unordered List (ul)-> I added a list for my working and technical experience(as required).

+  These HTML tags were easy and only required quick search and then just implement it into my assignment.

 ## Design Achievements
 - **Used the Playwrite CA Font from Google Fonts**: I used Playwrite CA as the font for the p tag "Previous CS Courses Taken at WPI:".
 - ![Adobe Color Pallete](Adobe_Color_Pallete.png)
 - I used all the colors from the pallete: #1D46DB, #7B70DC, #6E1DDB, #9866DB, #AC1DDB, and #DB1DBF.

+  This was also easy just randomly decide where to input these colors and font to style the page.